7.1 Re-Evaluation Domain and Decision Cycle

 | Product used incorrectly | Education or adherence issue | Teach and verify technique |

-Applied scenario: a patient with a venous leg ulcer returns after one week.
-The wound is slightly smaller, drainage is moderate instead of heavy, and the patient reports the compression wrap felt snug but tolerable.
-The WCC answer is not to change to an advanced therapy just because the ulcer is still open.
-The better answer is to continue the effective plan, monitor skin and circulation, reinforce leg elevation and compression instructions, and follow facility policy.
+A patient with a venous leg ulcer returns after one week.
+The wound is slightly smaller, drainage is moderate rather than heavy, and the patient reports the compression wrap felt snug but tolerable.
+The WCC answer is not to jump to an advanced therapy just because the ulcer is still open.
+The better answer continues the effective plan, monitors skin and circulation, reinforces leg elevation and compression, and follows facility policy.

-Another scenario may show a pressure injury with increasing undermining, new malodor, and higher pain during dressing removal.
-Those findings do not prove one exact diagnosis on the exam, but they do show the plan is not safely meeting the goal.
-The WCC response is to reassess the wound, communicate findings, and seek appropriate provider or team review rather than simply adding a more absorbent dressing.
+A different item shows a pressure injury with increasing undermining, new malodor, and higher pain during dressing removal.
+Those findings do not prove a single diagnosis on the exam, but they do show the plan is not safely meeting the goal.
+The WCC response is to reassess the wound, document and communicate findings, and seek provider or interprofessional review rather than simply adding a more absorbent dressing.

 A venous leg ulcer is smaller after one week, drainage has decreased, and the patient tolerates compression.
 What is the best WCC-style reevaluation decision?

-Which official WCC blueprint domain includes treatment-choice evaluation, adherence barriers, progression of wound healing, and wound-healing phases?
+Which official WCC blueprint domain, weighted at 16 percent, includes treatment-choice evaluation, adherence barriers, progression of healing, and wound-healing phases?

-During reevaluation, a WCC certificant recommends action that conflicts with state practice rules.
+During reevaluation, a WCC certificant wants to take an action that conflicts with state practice rules.
 What principle should guide the exam answer?